Trump raises more than $150 million appealing to false election claims

 Over the years, leadership PACs have become must-have accessories on Capitol Hill, as well as among former elected officials who want to retain their political influence by helping other candidates raise money or by raising money on their behalf.

 One person with knowledge of the contributions said many were repeat donors, and that emails with dire language about the president potentially losing tended to ratchet up the contributions.
-The person said the campaign had a plan before election day to dial up requests for money if the result wasn’t immediately clear.
+The person said the campaign had a plan before Election Day to dial up requests for money if the result wasn’t immediately clear.

 “Trump is making hay while the sun is shining.
 He’s taking advantage of all the free media coverage to pay off his campaign debt and fill his coffers for whatever comes next,” said Dan Eberhart, a Republican donor.
 He added: “I would rather give to Romney 2012 than Trump 2020 at this point.”